97xuzy/my_php_framework/README.md

 Directory
 -------------

+- /application/&
-- /application/&nbsp;&nbsp;&nbsp;&nbsp;where your application code goes
+  where your application code goes
+- /application/controller/
-- /application/controller/        the controller dir
+  the controller dir
+- /application/model/
-- /application/model/             the model dir
+  the model dir
+- /application/view/
-- /application/view/              the view dir
+  the view dir
+- /system/
-- /system/                        where the framework resides
+  where the framework resides
+- /system/lib/
-- /system/lib/                    the library dir
+  the library dir
+- /system/log/
-- /system/log/                    the log dir
+  the log dir